 The Altar project was first explored and drilled by CRA/Rio Tinto (7 holes - 2,841 m) in 1995-2004.
 Peregrine Metals, a Canadian exploration company, subsequently optioned the property from Rio Tinto in 2005.
 Peregrine expanded the property and completed 56,761 m of drilling in 146 drill holes from 2005-2011 to define an initial mineral resource estimate at Altar Central and Altar East.
-In October 2011, Stillwater Canada LLC acquired Peregrine Metals for approximately US\$490 MM and in the subsequent period of 2012-2013 completed an additional 38,380 m of drilling in 80 holes to further define estimated mineral resources at Altar Central and Altar East.
+In October 2011, Stillwater Mining Company ("Stillwater") acquired Peregrine Metals for approximately US\$490 MM and in the subsequent period of 2012-2013 completed an additional 38,380 m of drilling in 80 holes to further define estimated mineral resources at Altar Central and Altar East.
 In 2016, Stillwater spent an additional US\$4MM on 4,893m of drilling in 8 holes which led to the discovery of the QDM epithermal Au-Radio Cu-Au porphyry systems.
-In 2017, Sibanye Gold purchased Stillwater to form Sibanye-Stillwater.
 During 2017, an additional US\$1.7 MM was spent on 5,630 m of drilling (7 holes) focusing on the QDM-Radio porphyry area.
+Also in 2017, Sibanye Gold Limited acquired Stillwater to form Sibanye-Stillwater.
 In 2018, Sibanye-Stillwater completed an additional 4,923 m of deeper drilling (3 drill holes + 1 extension) in a cost sharing agreement with Regulus on behalf of Aldebaran.